Thomas J. Elpel's

 Dome-shaped houses tend to look either really good or really bad.
 Most dome homes are constructed with a single, large dome, which is then divided into many different rooms inside.
 That makes the most optimal use of the materials, encompassing the most square feet for the least amount of materials.
 If I were to build a dome house, however, I like the idea of creating a dome for each room, as shown in this model I built using balloons and paper mache.
 I believe that this style of dome home could be quite economical if the domes were mass-produced out of lightweight insulation, such as papercrete or expanded polystyrene (preferably recycled), then hauled into place, connected, and stuccoed over with cement, as proposed in my book, Living Homes: Stone Masonry, Log, and Strawbale Construction.
 Perhaps one day...

-The most popular mode of dome home construction at present is to build a "monolithic" dome of concrete and rebar, typically using an oversize balloon as a form.
+Monolithic dome construction utilizes concrete, rebar, and spray insulation, often with an oversize balloon is as a form.
 Monolithic domes are inherently strong, and resistant to earthquakes, tornadoes, hurricanes, and even bombs, as was observed in World War II.
-As you explore the potential for dome home construction, here are some resources to get you started.
+Scroll down the page to learn more.

 Dome Living